SamohTom/Advent-of-Code-2020/README.md

 If you want to use the code on your own, please remember you have to fill the input files with your own inputs.
 If there are any questions please write me in English or German.
+You can contact me via opening a new Issue.

 --------------------------German-------------------------
 #Advent-of-Code-2020